MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

    :::image type="content" source="media/teams-notifications/schedule.png" alt-text="Screenshot that shows a notification schedule.":::

-## Configure a notification subscription
+## Set up a notification subscription

-1. Sign in to the computer where the System Center Operations Manager console is installed.
+1. Sign in to the computer where the Operations Manager console is installed.

 1. In the console under **Notifications**, right-click **Subscriptions** and select **New subscription**.